 Unconscious bias has enormous implications for the creative industry, both when it comes to the people being hired, and the individuals the industry seeks to engage with its creative output.
 A recent report by Campaign found that just 13% of respondents felt they were well represented by brands.

 To better understand the repercussions of unconscious bias, and the ways creatives en masse can and should be fighting back against this phenomenon, we got some insight from Dentsu Aegis CEO Tracy de Groose, and Creative Equals founder Ali Hanan.

-De Groose has called for an end to the industry's habit of hiring 'lookylikies', and pushed for more diversity acrosss the Dentsu Aegis group.
+De Groose has called for an end to the industry's habit of hiring 'lookylikies', and pushed for more diversity across the Dentsu Aegis group.
 Meanwhile, through Creative Equals Hanan has set up a charter that holds agencies accountable for advancing gender equality, and addressing the lack of women at a senior creative level.
 Over to them for a crash course in what unconscious bias is, and the work needed to bring it to an end.

 How would you describe unconscious bias, and what does it mean to you?

 Tracy de Groose: Everyone has unconscious bias to varying degrees, we just don’t realise it.
 We can’t cure ourselves of it, but we can learn to be aware of our own biases and manage them.
 Certain stereotypes, such as that women are emotional, whereas a raised voice from a man at work is not, or even that emotion is a sign of weakness and 'un-leader-like', are common biases that are so ingrained they are hard to see.

 Ali Hanan: Our brains use shortcuts to make decisions about people and situations based on our experiences of the world.
 It's part of our 'fast thinking' process which is metaphorical, intuitive, associative and impressionistic.
-So when we meet someone for the first time, we make instant judgements about them.
+So when we meet someone for the first time, we make instant judgments about them.
 In the first five minutes, we decide whether we would consider hiring someone or not.
 And, if this person's background or experience resonates with our own, hiring someone like us feels like a natural choice.

 What role do you think it plays in the creative industry?